Dimensional wall panels makeover.

 See what I mean?
-I can edit them out in photos but it really doesn't look pretty or professional, especially in Youtube videos.
+I can edit them out in photos but it really doesn't look pretty or professional, especially in my Youtube videos.

 I decided to make a large square on the wall using these thin, dimensional panels.
 They are widely available online and I chose a basketweave design called "Caro".
 This design includes 10 panels per box.
 They are right at 20" x 20" and made of MDF wood fiber.